 This large gold amulet is shaped like the sun, with two angels encircling the clear glass at its centre.
 The metal is comfortably warm to the touch and as the glass catches the sunlight, it shines with a glorious radiance.
 On the back, an inscription reads in an archaic script: “In dawn’s first light, my fire will gleam, To purge the wicked and redeem.”

 They ended up losing it.
 The bastards.
 But it’s descriptions like this that add to the awe-inspiring atmosphere of the moment.

 Such items are mundane but have roleplay value.
 They give an opportunity for the group to react.
 For the Cleric to disapprove haughtily as the Rogue pocket’s the dead wizard’s soft-core porn.
-They needn’t have context or economic value, but are simply available to use: an pretty crystal that hums when swung.
+They needn’t have context or economic value but are simply available to use: a pretty crystal that hums when swung.
 A Slashed portrait.
 A complete collection of rusty melon ballers.
 Cursed ones, of course.